 - a.
-Foot thongs, flip-flops, beach sandals, Crocs, slippers and any shoe that looks like a slipper. - b.
+Foot thongs, flip-flops, beach sandals, and slippers. - b.
 Sunglasses-we want to see your beautiful eyes. - c.
 Bonnets and Velcro wraps. - d.
 White scrubs.

 Future Professionals who fail to comply with the Future Professional dress code may be coached and may receive an advisory.